Korean cuisine: Health effects

 Traditional Korean diet or Hansik is often associated with spiritual and physical health.
 While the diet of modern Korean people has become increasingly westernized and consists of numerous non-traditional foods, many believe in the healing power of Hansik.
 Vegetables and fermented foods are part of a healthy diet around the world, and Hansik includes many vegetable dishes and fermented foods.
+Vegetables are widely recognized as essential components of a healthy diet.
+The World Health Organization emphasizes that adequate consumption of fruits and vegetables reduces the risk of noncommunicable diseases.
 Three dishes, soup, Kimchi and multigrain rice make up the basic meal pattern of Hansik called three Cheopbansang.
 Fermented soybean paste Doenjang used in soups and fermented red chili paste Gochujang used in kimchi add health benefits to these foods.

 Certain foods are typically consumed to combat the heat of the summer or the cold months, regain strength during and after an illness, or for general health.
 Cool noodle Naengmyeon originally from the northern part of the Korean peninsula is now enjoyed in South Korea as well as many parts of the world especially during the hot summer months.
 Likewise, ginseng chicken soup Samgyetang is often eaten during summer to reduce heat exhaustion and regain stamina.

 Following a traditional Korean diet may lower the risk of some health issues including obesity and metabolic syndrome with a decrease in body mass index (BMI), body fat percent, and low-density lipoprotein (LDL) cholesterol.
 Fermented foods like kimchi and doenjang contain probiotics which may boost immunity and reduce the incidence or severity of allergic conditions such as asthma and atopic dermatitis.
 It may also lower the risk of cardiovascular and chronic metabolic diseases such as hypertension and diabetes.

 Probiotics typically found in kimchi include species of genera Lactobacillus, Leuconostoc, and Weissella, and they have been linked to anti-inflammatory effects and health benefits such as improved gut health.
 Napa cabbage is prepared with much salt and approximately 20% of sodium intake comes from kimchi.
 An increased risk of gastric cancer among subjects with frequent or high consumption of kimchi was found in some case-control studies.
 As with other salted foods, moderate consumption may maximize health benefits of kimchi.